 Can you blame him?
 Look at them.
 These are sweet, dense, fudgy and so delicious.
-He actually likes them stored in the freezer and to eat them straight out of the freezer, firm and cold.
+He actually likes these gluten-free chocolate chip blondies stored in the freezer and to eat them straight out of the freezer, firm and cold.
 I like them both warm and cold, doesn't matter to me, I'll eat them.
 The chocolate chunks make these taste more gourmet and fill up the bars more than just chocolate chips, so do yourself a favor and get the chunks.

 I added light brown sugar to the mix and that made them perfect.
 The light brown sugar has molasses in it and it gives the bars that wonderful texture, chew and moisture.
 The molasses also helps bind them more than just regular sugar.
 The combo of both maple syrup and brown sugar is so amazing in these.